 Under the Ohio Revised Code Section 3113.31, alleged victims of domestic violence can seek a CPO, which provides legal protection against violence occurring within the family unit.
 The alleged harm or threat of injury must be perpetrated by a family or household member.
 An alleged victim can file for a CPO without an attorney.
-Violation of the CPO is a civil offense.
+Violation of the CPO in Ohio is a civil offense.

 By requesting a TPO or a CPO, the victim is demonstrating to the court that he or she is reasonably in fear, and the court will typically take the matter more seriously.
 However, such orders complicate the alleged offender’s defense, as evidence entered in the civil case (for the CPO) may compromise the criminal procedure.
 This is another reason it is necessary for an alleged offender to have legal representation.

-Common Injunctions in Franklin County Protection Orders
+Common Injunctions For No Contact Protection Orders In Ohio

 What constitutes a violation of a protection order depends on the type of order issued and the specific injunctions against you listed in that order.
 It is of the utmost importance to know in detail what actions you are prevented from committing or required to perform according to the order.
 Some of these injunctions may include:

 - Refraining from entering or maintaining a specific distance from the alleged victim’s residence, school, business, or place of employment